AlexVereshchaka/aws-api-gateway-websockets/README.md

 # AWS API Gateway V2 boilerplate

-Example of how to develop & publish your WebSocket APIs using aws-cli.
+Example of how to develop & publish your WebSocket APIs using aws-cli